microsoft/PowerApps-Tooling/README.md

 We welcome feedback on the design, file format, and capabilities.
 Comments and issues are very welcome.

-This project is still experimental and we routinely refactor the folder structure, file format, and implementation in big ways.
-As such, we aren't yet accepting code contributions until we are more stable.
+*This project is still experimental and we routinely refactor the folder structure, file format, and implementation in big ways.
+As such, we aren't yet accepting code contributions until we are more stable.*

 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit [https://cla.opensource.microsoft.com](https://cla.opensource.microsoft.com).

+Before making a Pull Request, please file an Issue and solicit discussion.

 When you submit a pull request, a CLA bot will automatically determine whether you need to provide a CLA and decorate the PR appropriately (e.g., status check, comment).
 Simply follow the instructions